Yismen/ring_central/README.md

 ```
 #### Ussage
  1. Make sure your commands extednds the `\Dainsys\RingCentral\Console\Commands\AbstractProductionReportCommand`.
- 2. Your signature property must provide a required option for --dates property, which is required to run the reports
+ 2. Your signature property must provide a required option for --dates property, which is required to run the reports.
+ 3. This package uses `dainsys/mailing` package under the hood [More details](https://github.com/Yismen/mailing).
+So, to run your reports you will need:
+    1. Visit url `/mailing/admin/mailables` in your app and create a mailable record with the class name of the command.
+For current example, `App\Console\Commands\PublishingProductionReport`.
+    2. Visit url `/mailing/admin/recipients` to create new recipients associate them with the created mailable report.
- 3. Provide implementation to all abstract methods required.
+ 4. Provide implementation to all abstract methods required.
 Use the following code as an example.
  ```js
 <?php